This page provides the technical capabilities and limitations of the Cloud Analytics with Kafka® Connect offer.

 Here are some considerations to take into account when using a private network:

 - Network ports are created in the private network of your choice.
-Thus, further operations on that network might be restricted - e.g. you won’t be able to delete the network if you didn’t stop the Cloud Databases services first.
+Thus, further operations on that network might be restricted - e.g., you won’t be able to delete the network if you didn’t stop the Cloud Analytics services first.

-- When connecting from an outside subnet, the OpenStack IP gateway must be enabled in the subnet used for the Database service.
+- When connecting from an outside subnet, the OpenStack IP gateway must be enabled in the subnet used for the Analytics service.
 The customer is responsible for any other custom network setup.

 - Subnet sizing should include considerations for service nodes, other co-located services within the same subnet, and an allocation of additional available IP addresses for maintenance purposes.
 Failure to adequately size subnets could result in operational challenges and the malfunctioning of services.

-- OpenStack subnets routes announcement will not be applied to your services.
+- OpenStack subnet routes announcement will not be applied to your services.

 - You can only create private network services if you are the original owner of the network.
 You cannot create private network services on a shared network.